How do I join a yoga-tastic class and how much does it cost?

 You will really only feel the benefits of yoga if you commit to a consistent and regular practice.
 Students are encouraged to sign up for the term in order to deepen their practice.
 Each term has a unique focus or theme and is designed to be progressive so by the end of it you will have learnt specific poses, techniques and some yoga philosophy.
 Drop-in/’pay as you go’ may be available in classes where space is available.
 Drop-in costs £15 per class (payable at the beginning of the class in cash).
 Please email for availability.

 Can I try a class before I commit?

 Yes.
 Its natural you would want to try the class to see if the style and teaching suits you.
 It costs £10 to try a class.
 Please email for availability.

 Which level of class is right for me?

 If you are completely new to yoga it is recommended you join the 6 Week Beginners Yoga Foundation course in Ealing.
-This course provides a very basic introduction to breathing, poses, relaxation and meditation.
-The course includes a free mat, block and belt to help get you started.
 You will feel more confident going into a Level One class if you have completed this course.

 Level One vinyasa classes are designed for those who have some experience of yoga.
-Ideally students should have completed the Beginners Foundation Course before joining a Level One class, although this is not compulsory.
-Level One classes focus more on alignment.
-Level Two vinyasa yoga classes are designed for students who have minimum 3 years consistent practice of posture work and pranayama.
-The focus of these classes is the energetic aspect of the practice.
+Ideally students should have completed the Beginners Foundation Course before joining a Level One class.
+Level Two vinyasa yoga classes are designed for students who have at least 2/3 years consistent practice of posture and breath work.
 Mixed Level vinyasa yoga classes are open to all levels from beginners to experienced.

 What happens in a yoga-tastic class?